zhenya30000/fullstack-javascript-project-46/README.md

 ```sh
 make install
 ```
-To use CLI link the project in the system
+To use CLI, link the project in the system
 ```sh
 sudo npm link
 ```